icarus9bly/AZ-204/README.md

 # App Service
    - App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.
+   - Isolated and Non-Isolated.
+   - Isolated with App service environments(ACE)